The Most Disappointing Fast Food Chain in the U.S. Has One Washington Location

 A recent study has listed the worst fast food restaurants in the nation.

-And I have to admit, I whole-heartedly agree with Yahoo Finance's choice as THE worst.
-Although, you may not.
-In fact, it's fair to note, that I've NEVER stepped inside any location of the nation's worst rated fast-food restaurant.
+Not everyone is going to agree with Yahoo Finance's 13 worst rated fast-food restaurants.
+Most of the restaurants on the list are my favorites.
+It is fair to note, that I've NEVER stepped inside any location of the nation's worst rated fast-food restaurant.
+However, my husband is definitely a fan and visits the restaurant often.

 When I think of fast-food, I naturally think of McDonald's and Burger King.
 However, the most disappointing restaurant on the Yahoo Finance study is a seafood place.
 According to an article at Insider Monkey: